Amplitude amplification and estimation require inverses: Introduction

 \begin{theorem}[{Algorithm for amplitude amplification, \cite{BHMT02}}] Amplitude amplification, as defined in \cref{def:aa-ae}, can be solved with $\bigO{1/a}$ applications of $X$ and $X^\dagger$.
 This is tight. \end{theorem}

 \begin{theorem}[{Algorithm for amplitude estimation, \cite{BHMT02,ar20}}] Amplitude estimation as defined in \cref{def:aa-ae} can be solved with $\bigO{1/\eps}$ applications of $X$ and $X^\dagger$.
 This is tight.\footnote{ The algorithm for amplitude estimation given in \cite{BHMT02} requires controlled access to $X$ to perform phase estimation.
-The exposition here follows the work of Aaronson and Rall, which does not require this controlled access~\cite{ar20}.
-The work of Aaronson and Rall technically assumes that $\eps < a$, but the $\eps \geq a$ can easily be handled by the same set of techniques. } \end{theorem}
+The exposition here follows the work of Aaronson and Rall, which does not require this controlled access~\cite{ar20} (see also \cite{ggzw21,fhiz23}).
+That work technically assumes that $\eps < a$, but the $\eps \geq a$ can easily be handled by the same set of techniques. } \end{theorem}

 These routines, along with their more sophisticated descendants, are pillars in the field of quantum algorithms.
 Amplitude amplification appears when we want to amplify the success probability of a protocol.
 It is a central source of speedup in combinatorial settings, including problems involving constraint satisfaction~\cite{ambainis04}, strings~\cite{rv03,aj23}, and graphs~\cite{dhhm06,abikpv19}.
 Enhanced ``oblivious''~\cite{bccks17}, ``variable-time''~\cite{ambainis12}, and QSVT-based~\cite{gslw18} forms of amplification are commonly applied to linear algebraic tasks like ground state preparation~\cite{pw09,lt20}, Hamiltonian simulation, and solving linear systems.
 Amplitude estimation appears when we want to estimate something, from means of distributions~\cite{ko23} to physical quantities~\cite{kos07,rall20} to entire quantum states~\cite{vAcgn22}.
 Taken altogether, these two subroutines explain why quadratic quantum speedups are so plentiful that they seem almost mundane.